mattazz/BBSalaryCompute/README.md

 # BBSalaryCompute
 Automated Computation for Bang Bang Salaries

-!!
-Main.py is not in use anymore, use Main2.0 instead !!

 09-09-2022
 - Improved on the import function not needed the '15th or 30th' input from the user anymore and just reads the date